-accessible to all, by manufacturing niche and intricate pharmaceutical products backed by our R&D capabilities.
+We aim to make specialty medicines accessible to all, by manufacturing niche and intricate pharmaceutical products backed by our R&D capabilities.
 With a workforce of more than 3500 members and products reaching over 40 countries, we are making the right moves in the industry space that we are operating in.

-The prudent mix of our R&D excellence and integrated facilities helps us develop, manufacture and market Finished Dosage Formulations (FDF) and Active Pharmaceutical Ingredients (APIs).
-This combination has helped us meet the growing medical demands of certain therapeutic segments, which were considered unaffordable for treatment a few years ago.

-into hepatology segment (sub-specialty of gastroenterology) through launch of our own brand generic drugs in India for Hepatitis C disease.
+The prudent mix of our R&D excellence and integrated facilities helps us develop, manufacture and market Finished Dosage Formulations (FDF) and Active Pharmaceutical Ingredients (APIs).This combination has helped us meet the growing medical demands of certain therapeutic segments, which were considered unaffordable for treatment a few years ago.
+We have recently expanded our horizon into hepatology segment (sub-specialty of gastroenterology) through launch of our own brand generic drugs in India for Hepatitis C disease.